 And no amount of planning and purchasing will get you the correct amount of containers for everything you store.
 If you are like me you go through stages of experimenting with different staples.
 Like when it was cool to put protein powder in smoothies, or use that big ugly pearl cous cous that my kids ended up hating.
 Container models are discontinued.
 Colours change.
 Container use can never be a fixed matter and I have no idea how to manage this.

 Imagine the distress of a newly purchased packet.
 Initially, it was delighted to be welcomed into the pantry, only to find there is no container available.
 Like going to a new school and not having a uniform, or starting a new job and having no desk, instead using the janitor’s cupboard as home base.
 Oh the shame of it.

 Or equally, a collection of retired containers whose lids are faded and whose contents are no longer required or refilled.
 They see out their days in the shed housing potting mix and screws.

 Putting the feelings of inanimate objects to the side, I just don’t think this Insta-trend has enough return on investment for me.
 I’ll change my mind when the pantry moths arrive.
 It won’t be long now.

-Edit September 2021: My family is now mowing through a particular cereal blend which I mix myself, justifying decanting it all into a container before shaking vigorously.
-The lidded plastic is much nicer to deal with than a cardboard box so the process is worthwhile.
+Edit June 2022: My family is now mowing through a particular muesli blend.
+I mix it myself, justifying decanting it all into a container before shaking vigorously.
+The lidded plastic is much nicer for mixing and pouring than a cardboard box, so the process is worthwhile.

-Conclusion: If you have a spacious pantry and the energy to maintain the system, go ahead – pantry organising with containers looks brilliant, maintains freshness and keeps bugs out.
-If your pantry is small and/or you want simplicity, be cautious but if still keen, stick to decanting just one or two products which are in high rotation.
+Conclusion: If you have a spacious pantry and the energy to maintain the system, go ahead.
+Pantry organising with containers looks brilliant, maintains freshness and keeps bugs out.
+If your pantry is small and/or you want simplicity, be cautious but if still keen, stick to decanting just the basics.

 If you want help pantry organising with containers I am here for you.
 Actually I would love to help.
 Because the setup is the best part.